VNAZZARENO/MMA707/README.md

 Beyond delta, other Greeks play significant roles in the behavior of options and the effectiveness of hedging strategies:

-- **Gamma (\( \Gamma \))**: Measures the rate of change of delta with respect to the underlying asset's price.
+- **Gamma $\Gamma$**: Measures the rate of change of delta with respect to the underlying asset's price.
 A long option position has positive gamma, implying that delta increases as the underlying price increases and vice versa.
 High gamma necessitates more frequent rebalancing to maintain a delta-neutral portfolio.

-- **Theta (\( \Theta \))**: Represents the sensitivity of the option's price to the passage of time, also known as time decay.
+- **Theta $\Theta$**: Represents the sensitivity of the option's price to the passage of time, also known as time decay.
 For long options, theta is negative, meaning the option loses value as time progresses, all else being equal.

-- **Vega (\( \nu \))**: Measures the sensitivity of the option's price to changes in volatility.
+- **Vega $\nu$**: Measures the sensitivity of the option's price to changes in volatility.

 Understanding these Greeks is crucial for managing the risks associated with options trading and implementing effective hedging strategies.